 16 Mai 2020 : first FIRMWARE UPDATE is out!
 And I have published configuration for Tattu 5200mAh battery (see below) – from now on, this will be the default configuration, as I have the impression than more people fly with Li-Po than Li-Ion.

-The device can provide remaining capacity information based on one of the methods: S0 : remaining capacity is estimated based on voltage (under typical load).
-S1 : known full-capacity and mAh spent (assumes full battery of a certain capacity on boot)
+The device can provide remaining capacity information based on one of the methods: S0 : remaining capacity is estimated based on voltage.
+S1 : actual capacity reported based on mAh consumed (assumes you start with a fully charged battery of defined capacity on boot)

 It can be fully configured using an FTDI cable (or any USB<>Serial cable with RX,TX and DTR signal- DTR is only used to enter the bootloader, and only useful for flashing, although it is possible to flash it without DTR too)